 There is a non-refundable $75 fee for each application you submit to GSAS.

 The fee is not usually waived; however, the Graduate School will waive an application fee for current BC undergraduate students, McNair Scholars, IRT participants, and current JVC members.
 Current undergraduate applicants, for whom the fee would constitute a serious hardship, may request a waiver by submitting the application fee waiver form to the Admissions Office.
 Such requests will only be considered if they include a letter sent directly from the chief financial aid officer of the applicant's college or university.
-Applicants may use the application fee waiver form to submit this request.
+Applicants may submit fee waiver request documentation through the online application form.
 Applicants cannot obtain a fee waiver directly from an academic department.
 Fee waiver requests are reviewed periodically throughout the admissions cycle and waived from application requirements if granted.

 Yes.
 If you plan to apply to more than one department within the Graduate School please submit an application for one of those departments online, then please contact the Admissions Office directly and inform them of your plan to apply to another department.
 They will help you create two admissions files.
 If there are pieces of your application that would be the same for multiple applications (transcripts, resume, GRE scores), you can submit one copy, but must notify the Admissions Office so the material can be included in all files.